Types Of Glass Block Windows With Sizes And Designs

 Can You See Through The Blocks at Night?

-While these blocks provide privacy during the day, when lights are on inside at night when it’s dark, outlines of elements inside the home, including people, are apparent.
+While these blocks provide privacy during the day, when lights are on inside at night when itโs dark, outlines of elements inside the home, including people, are apparent.

 Homeowners with these blocks, especially in the bathroom, have installed curtains or shades in front of the windows for complete nighttime. privacy

-Are Glass-Blocks Good Insulators?
+Are These Blocks Good Insulators?

 Because these blocks consist of two sides of thick glass with surrounding silicone to make a seal, sunshine and warmth are trapped in the glass’s hollow part.
 This retains heat, allowing extra warmth in the home after the sun goes down.